The Joy of React

 Do you support Purchasing Power Parity (PPP)?

+You can select a regional license (if applicable) on this page, right below the "Register Now" button.
 Only the full course (the “Ultimate” package) can be purchased with a regional license.

-Will there be a student discount?
+Is there a student discount?

 Is this a subscription?
 Does the license expire?